swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 	When the CI/CD pipeline completes, a new comment is added to your pull request.
 	Check the pull request and examine the report published by CML.
-As it uses the evaluation data that was generated with DVC, it can uses it to display all the plots.
+As it uses the evaluation data that was pulled from DVC, it can uses it to display all the plots.

 === ":simple-gitlab: GitLab"

 	When the CI/CD pipeline completes, a new comment is added to your merge request.
 	Check the merge request and examine the report made by CML.
-As it uses the evaluation data that was generated with DVC, it can uses it to display all the plots.
+As it uses the evaluation data that was pulled DVC, it can uses it to display all the plots.

 ### Merge the pull request/merge request